zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

     * **homePageRelativeUrl**
     * **statusPageRelativeUrl**
     * **healthCheckRelativeUrl**

+*  **serviceIpAddress** (_Optional_) (XML Path: TODO: )
+    The IP address of the service.
+Can be provided by system administrator in the externalized service configuration.
+    If not present in the YAML/XML configuration file or not set as service context parameter, will be resolved from the hostname part of the baseUrl property using java.net.InetAddress capabilities.

+* **contextPath** (XML Path: TODO: /instance/contextPath)

+Can be part of serviceBaseUrl if service web context is not "/" (root context).

 * **homePageRelativeUrl** (XML Path: /instance/metadata/homePageUrl)

     specifies the relative path to the home page of your service.
 The path should start with `/`.